COPS-IITBHU/Entangling-Latent-Space-of-Deep-Learning/README.md

 There is so much that can be said about the field but, I will leave it to you.
 One really interesting application of RL has been in ChatGPT.
 Reward Models are being used to **align LLMs** for generating human-preferred answers (**RLHF**).
 There are some really interesting applications of RL and I think it still is under explored.

-Microsoft conducts [https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/](Reinforcement Learning Open Source) (RLOS) Fest each year, where a handful of students are selected from across the world and get a chance to work at **Microsoft Research NYC** in the domain of RL.
+[Microsoft conducts Reinforcement Learning Open Source](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/) (RLOS) Fest each year, where a handful of students are selected from across the world and get a chance to work at **Microsoft Research NYC** in the domain of RL.

 Ps: One of our **IIT BHU** senior got selected for **RLOS**.